SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 They may also impose restrictions on the usable values or amount of data.
 The data info structure consists of the name of the datatype augmented by data-properties to pinpoint the exact meaning of the data to be described.

-SECoP defines some basic data types for numeric quantities, like Double_ and Integer_.
+SECoP defines some basic data types for numeric quantities, like double_ and integer_.
-An Enum_ is defined for convenience of not having to remember the meaning of values from a reduced set.
+An enum_ is defined for convenience of not having to remember the meaning of values from a reduced set.
-A Bool_ datatype is similar to a predefined Enum, but uses the JSON-values ``true`` and ``false``.
+A bool_ datatype is similar to a predefined enum_, but uses the JSON-values ``true`` and ``false``.
 (Of course 0 should be treated as ``false`` and 1 as ``true`` if a bool value isn't using the JSON literals.)
-For non-numeric types, a String_ and a Blob_ are defined as well.
+For non-numeric types, a string_ and a blob_ are defined as well.

 Furthermore, SECoP not only defines basic data types but also structured datatypes.
-Tuples allow to combine a fixed amount of values with different datatypes in an ordered way to be used as one.
+A tuple_ allows to combine a fixed amount of values with different datatypes in an ordered way to be used as one.
-Arrays store a given number of data elements having the same datatype.
+An arrays stores a given number of data elements having the same datatype.
-Structs are comparable to tuples, with the difference of using named entries whose order is irrelevant during transport.
+A struct_ is comparable to a tuple_, with the difference of using named entries whose order is irrelevant during transport.

 The limits, which have to be specified with the data info, are always inclusive, i.e. the value is allowed to have one of the values of the limits.